maxdz-gmbh/mdz_ansi/README.md

 [mdz_ascii Wiki]: https://github.com/maxdz-gmbh/mdz_ansi/wiki/mdz_ansi-overview

-[mdz_ansi] - is a very lightweight, versatile and speedy C  library for handling 1-byte (ASCII/ANSI) strings, developed by [maxdz Software GmbH].
+[mdz_ansi] - is a very lightweight, versatile and speedy C  library for handling single-byte (ASCII/ANSI) strings, developed by [maxdz Software GmbH].
 Source code of library is highly-portable, conforms to ANSI C 89/90 Standard.

 Only shared/dynamically loaded libraries (*.so* and *.dll* files with import libraries) are available for evaluation testing purposes.
 Static libraries are covered by our commercial licenses.